BackmanLab/ChromGEM/README.md

 ## Layer 1: SR-EV Model Chromatin Generation

 In the SR-EV algorithm, a Self-Returning Random Walk ([SRRW](https://www.science.org/doi/10.1126/sciadv.aay4055)) is performed to generate a list of nucleosome locations in space followed by a short molecular dynamics simulation to account for excluded volume occupied by each nucleosome.
 The computational procedure for the Self-Returning, Excluded Volume (SR-EV) polymer model generation was obtained from published work ([Carignano, Kroeger, et al., *eLife*, 2024](https://elifesciences.org/articles/97604)).
-Two user-selected parameters are input into SR-EV: alpha ($\alpha$), which , and phi ($\phi$), which controls the chromatin volume fraction in the simulation box (and subsequently the number of outputted nucleosomes).
+Two user-selected parameters are input into SR-EV: alpha ($\alpha$), which tunes clustering patterns in the SRRW, and phi ($\phi$), which controls the chromatin volume fraction in the simulation box (and subsequently the number of outputted nucleosomes).
 In this study, input parameters of $\alpha$ = 1.15 and $\phi$ = 0.12 were used to generate model HCT116 chromatin distributions.
 The SR-EV generation code is not included in this repository and are available upon request from the co-first authors of the cited publication.

 ### What this layer does

-Layer 1 generates a spatially explicit, three-dimensional polymer configuration in which each particle represents a nucleosome.
+Layer 1 generates a three-dimensional configuration/distribution of chromatin in which each particle represents a nucleosome.
 This configuration provides the ground-truth chromatin geometry used by both the labeling simulation and the downstream domain analyses.

 ### Input